Craxti/monitoring-Cron/README.md

 Healthchecks can optionally store large ping bodies in S3-compatible object storage.
 To enable this feature, you will need to:

-* ensure you have the nstalled:
+* ensure you have the [MinIO Python library](https://docs.min.io/docs/python-client-quickstart-guide.html) installed:
 ```bash
 pip install minio
 ```